Purge: English Civil War purge, 1648–1650

-Stalinist Soviet Union
+Soviet Union

+Purges were frequent in the Soviet Union.
+In the Soviet Union, military and internal security elites were more likely to be detained than civilian elites.

 The term "purge" is often associated with Stalinism.
-While leading the USSR, Joseph Stalin imprisoned in Gulag-labor camps and executed rival communists, military officers, ethnic minorities, wreckers, and citizens accused of plotting against Communism.
-Stalin together with Nikolai Yezhov initiated the most notorious of the CPSU purges, the Great Purge, during the 1930s.
+While leading the USSR, Joseph Stalin carried out repeated purges which resulted in tens of thousands of people sentenced to Gulag labor camps and the outright executions of rival communists, military officers, ethnic minorities, wreckers, and citizens accused of plotting against communism.
+Stalin together with Nikolai Yezhov initiated the most notorious of the CPSU purges, the Great Purge, during the mid to late 1930s.

+Nazi Germany

+In 1934, Chancellor Adolf Hitler ordered the execution of Ernst Röhm, other leaders of the Sturmabteilung militia, and political opponents.

 France after WWII

 After France's liberation by the Allies in 1944, the Provisional Government of the French Republic and particularly the French Resistance carried out purges of former collaborationists, the so-called "vichystes".
 The process became known in legal terms as épuration légale ("legal purging").
 Similar processes in other countries and on other occasions included denazification in Allied-occupied Germany and decommunization in post-communist states.

+Japan after WWII

+The Red Purge was an anticommunist movement in occupied Japan from the late 1940s to the early 1950s.
+Carried out by the Japanese government and private corporations with the aid and encouragement of the Supreme Commander for the Allied Powers (SCAP), the Red Purge resulted in tens of thousands of alleged members, supporters, or sympathizers of left-wing groups, especially those said to be affiliated with the Japanese Communist Party, removed from their jobs in government, the private sector, universities, and schools.
+The Red Purge emerged from rising Cold War tensions and the Red Scare after World War II, and was a significant element within a broader "Reverse Course" in Occupation policies.
+The Red Purge reached a peak following the outbreak of the Korean War in 1950, when communist China supported North Korea.
+It began to ease after General Douglas MacArthur was replaced as commander of the Occupation by General Matthew Ridgway in 1951, and came to a conclusion with the end of the Occupation in 1952.

 Communist Cuba

 After the Cuban Revolution in 1959, Fidel Castro of Cuba often purged those who had previously been involved with the Batista regime.
-Purges often involved the execution of the condemned.
+Purges usually involved the execution of the condemned.
 Castro periodically carried out purges in the Communist Party of Cuba thereafter.
-One prominent purge was carried out in 1989, when a high-ranking Cuban Revolutionary Armed Forces general named Arnaldo Ochoa was sentenced to death and executed by firing squad on charges of drug trafficking.
+One prominent purge was carried out in 1989 when a high-ranking Cuban Revolutionary Armed Forces general named Arnaldo Ochoa was sentenced to death and executed by firing squad on charges of drug trafficking.
 Purges became less common in Cuba during the 1990s and 2000s.